top of page

 018A3178_0.jpg

-A Frailty Intervention Therapy Team (FITT) comprising advanced nurse practitioners,medical social workers, physiotherapy, occupational therapy, dieticians, pharmacists and SALT is based in the ED to improve and expedite elderly patients' care.
+We are proud to have a dedicated Frailty Intervention Team (FIT) comprising advanced nurse practitioners, medical social workers, physiotherapy, occupational therapy, dieticians, pharmacists and SLT based in the ED to improve and expedite older patients' care.

-A liaison geriatrician who works alongside a specialist geriatric emergency medicine registrar to provide medical care alongside the emergency medicine team.
+A consultant geriatrician works alongside a specialist geriatric emergency medicine registrar to provide medical care alongside the emergency medicine team.

-We've developed specific pathways of care including rapid ED or virtual follow-up following discharge with the frailty service.
-Comprehensive geriatric assessment forms the backbone of the assessment but also integrates newer technologies such as the use of a phenomenon or to assess for orthostatic hypotension.
-An integrated care team facilitate discharge of vulnerable suitable patients from the ED.
+We've developed specific pathways of care, including rapid ED or virtual follow-up following discharge with the frailty service.
+Comprehensive Geriatric Assessment forms the backbone of the assessment but also integrates newer technologies such as the use of a finometer to assess for orthostatic hypotension.
+An integrated care team facilitate discharge of suitable patients from the ED.
 Direct access to a lower acuity geriatric off-suite unit in Fairview (PACU) or rehabilitation in St Marys Hospital or Clontarf orthopaedic units can be arranged with consultation.
 Rapid access clinics for falls and geriatric work-up operate in St. Mary's Hospital and Charter Clinic, Smithfield.

-We have developed a specialist Silver trauma clinic to provide intensive patient centred care to frail older patients following trauma who have attended the emergency department.
-This unique venture provides an alternative trauma pathway compared to traditional routes and offers the opportunities for optimising trauma care in frail older patients.
+We have developed a specialist Silver Trauma Review clinic to provide intensive person-centred care to frail older patients who have attended the emergency department following trauma.
+This unique venture provides an alternative trauma pathway compared to traditional routes and offers opportunities for optimising trauma care in frail older patients.

 The Mater geriatric emergency medicine service offers the opportunity to doctors and nurses to develop their skills in this ever increasing important area of emergency medicine.